orsonteodoro/muslx32/README.md

 * Check all sizeof(void*) and similar to be sure they are in the 4G address range if porting from 64 bit code.
 * Replace all important longs that assume 64-bit as long long.
 In x32, long is actual 4 bytes.
 * Check and fix the build system scripts--inspect both the linker flags and the compiler flags and constants--if it did not provide a special case for x32 ABI.
+* Convert ebuilds to multilib to cross compile them if it fails to work on x32 ABI.
+Make corrections to these packages in profiles/default/linux/musl/amd64/x32/package.use.force .

 ### Where can we meet on IRC?